tokkonopapa/WordPress-IP-Geo-Block/README.md

 - 1.0.1  Modify Plugin URL.
          Add `apply_filters()` to be able to change headers.
 - 1.0.0  Ready to release.
-- 0.9.9  Refine UI and modify settings data format.
-- 0.9.8  Add support for IP2Location WordPress plugins.
-- 0.9.7  Refine UI of provider selection and API key setting.
-         Fix js error on setting page.
-- 0.9.6  Change all class names and file names.
-         Simplify jQuery Google Map plugin.
-         Add some providers.
-         Add `ip-geo-block-addr` filter hook for local testing.
-         Add `enables` to option table for the future usage.
-- 0.9.5  Fix garbage characters of `get_country()` for ipinfo.io.
-- 0.9.4  Add `ip-geo-block-validate` hook and `apply_filters()` in order to add another validation function.
-- 0.9.3  Change action hook `pre_comment_on_post` to `preprocess_comment`.
-         Add attribution links to appreciate providing the services.
-- 0.9.2  Add a check of the supported type of IP address not to waste a request.
-- 0.9.1  Delete functions for MU, test, debug and ugly comments.
-- 0.9.0  Pre-release version.

 ### License: